| Lesson 2 || The Net parameter files |

 Purpose: To set a unique identifier for the client computer.
 This identifier is passed to the listener with any connection request and is included in the Audit Trail.
 The identifier can be any alphanumeric string up to 128 characters long.

-Creating a Net client using Legacy Oracle Net8 Technology
+The following bullet points describe creating Net client using Legacy Oracle Net8 Technology

 Creating a Net client